FAQ

 If you’d like to use or license the work, just ask.

 One is, of course, free to choose any file(s) one likes, but generally speaking, the artist recommends selecting files that are personally significant or meaningful.
-A good rule of thumb is whether you could talk about why a file is important to you for at least one minute.
+A good rule of thumb is whether you could talk about why a file or files are important to you for at least one minute.
 Some examples may be a script or important paper you wrote, a book that never got published (or did!), a program you coded, a video you made, a site you built, a voice message you received, a photo of significance, etc.

 A portrait can be created from literally any digital file or files.
-Currently, the only limitation is that the size of any individual file does not exceed 20MB.
-Note: compositions of multiple files, where each is less than 20 megabytes, do not pose a problem.
+Currently, the only limitation is that the size of any individual file not exceed 20MB.
+Note: compositions of multiple files, where each file is less than 20 megabytes, do not pose a problem.
 Work is currently being done to increase the individual file maximum size.

 About the process